uzn36/Safe_Velocity_Editing/README.md

-# VESFlow: Velocity Score-Based Guidance for Safe Mean-Flow / FLUX Generation
+# VESFlow: Safe Few-Step Generation via Velocity Editing

 Reference implementation for the paper.
 Our method has two variants — **VESFlow** (basic) and **VESFlow_str** (stronger) — and we compare against